andreamazza89/game_of_life/docs/domain_model.md

 The grid has an origin cell, with coordinates x:0, y:0.
 The rest of the cells will be referred to in terms of offset in both axes from the origin.
 Both axes are positively and infinitely infinite.

-### Terminology

-(Notice that the description of grid and cell below is based around a visual representation of the data involved)

-- Grid | This is an infinite two-dimensional orthogonal grid of square cells.
-- Cell | Each cell in the grid is square and can either be dead or alive.